gatsbyjs/gatsby/packages/gatsby-source-wordpress/README.md

 - Pulls data from self-hosted WordPress sites, or sites hosted on [WordPress.com](https://wordpress.com)
 - Should work with any number of posts (tested on a site with 900 posts)
 - Can authenticate to wordpress.com's API using OAuth 2 so media can be queried
-- Easily create responsive images in Gatsby from WordPress images.
+- Create responsive images in Gatsby from WordPress images.
 See [image processing](#image-processing) section.

 ## WordPress and custom entities